aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - Try other openai baselines envs to run the code
 - Changed n_cycles from 50 to 15
 - Changed n_batches from 40 to 15
+- Changed num_cpu from 4 to 2
+- Try with different number of hidden layers (Currently set to 3)
+- Try to plot loss per epoch

+## Experiments performed with AACHER
+- Increasing number of critics is increasing the performance (Number of actors is set to 1)
+  - Tested with A1C3, A1C5, A1C7
+  - A1C7 has the highest performance

 ## how to run the AACHER algorithm with different settings
 - Use 'test_script_multi_actor_critic.py'